patschwork/digiYiiKam/README.md

 php yii utils/generate-thumbnails
 ```
 # Small start
 If you only want to quick test, you can also start the application without set up a Apache or Nginx web server.
-PHP/Yii2 provides a integrated development server.
+PHP/Yii2 provides an integrated development server.
 Go to the digiyiikam folder and run `php yii serve 0.0.0.0 --port=8888`

 # Links